taroxd/RGSS-Taiko/README.md

 Note that:
 * Tja files must be UTF-8 encoded.
-* The project must be placed in a path that contains no Non-ASCII character.
+* The project must be placed in a path that contains no non-ASCII character.

 Press UP and DOWN arrow keys to select a song.
 Press LEFT and RIGHT arrow keys to select a course.